meganz/MEGAchat/Readme.md

 shell, as already explained.
 Also, we need to hack the webrtc build system to use the gnustl C++ runtime instead of stlport.
 This is important because we have to use the same runtime at least in the webrtc module of Karere, and stlport does not have good support for C++11, exceptions are disabled and we use them a lot.
-However there are some small fixes to webrtc code to be compatible with gnustl.
-To make all these changes easy, a patch is included that takes care of everything, and also fixes the sanitized_options build issue (described below).
+However some small fixes need to be applies to the webrtc code to be able to build with gnustl.
+To make all these changes easy, a patch is included that takes care of everything, and also fixes the sanitized_options build issue
+(described below).
 The patch is located at `karere-native/webrtc-build/android/webrtc.patch`. verify that you are in the webrtc trunk directory, and do:
 `svn patch /path/to/karere-native/webrtc-build/android/webrtc.patch`